ellite/Wallos/README.md

 ## Usage

 Just open the browser and open `ip:port` of the machine running wallos.
 On the first time you run wallos a user account must be created.
-Go to settings and add personalise your Avatar and add members of your household.
+Go to settings and personalise your Avatar and add members of your household.
 While there add / remove any categories and currencies.
 Get a free API Key from [Fixer](https://fixer.io/#pricing_plan) and add it in the settings.
 If you want to trigger an Update of the exchange rates, change your main currency after adding the API Key, and then change it back to your prefered one.

 ## Screenshots